 Bridges and Roadway Structures

-The City of Seattle operates three bascule bridges over the Lake Washington Ship Canal and one swing bridge over the Duwamish River.
+The City of Seattle operates three bascule bridges over the Lake Washington Ship Canal and two bridges over the Duwamish River—one swing bridge and one bascule bridge.
 The openings and closings of these bridges have a major impact on the lives of commuters and boaters.

 SDOT wants the use of these bridges to be as easy and convenient as possible.
 The following information answers frequently asked questions about the bridges, and should help ease the way for both commuters and boaters on their respective routes.